-If you are working remotely, or even in a hybrid system, Microsoft Teams is probably part of your office life, as this is one of the best tools for video calls and professional collective remote work.
+If you are working remotely, or even in a hybrid system, Microsoft Teams is probably part of your office life – and so is frustration, as this app has some serious issues from time to time.

 Among the issues reported, people had issues with notifications not working, searching for messages on Teams, migrating Teams, or Team status bugs – in which case you are confused in understanding how to keep your Teams status Green.

-One of the most annoying bugs Teams has from time to time is the fact that it doesn’t accurately show your status.
-Sometimes it shows you as Away even if you are at your computer, or pretends you are on a call when you’re not.
+This is a very common Teams bug and a super annoying one: sometimes it shows you as Away even if you are at your computer, or pretends you are on a call when you’re not.

 You’re Gonna Wanna Show Your Boss This Reddit Thread Explaining Why Microsoft Teams Sucks